-Materiality threshold for revenue streams: The 2015 SM EITI Report does not describe a materiality threshold for selecting revenue streams, but rather provides a list of 51 taxes and fees levied on mining companies.
-Based on the reconciliation results presented in the report however, it appears that a total of 18 revenue flows were included in the scope of reconciliation.
-While it is unclear from the main report whether the other 31 revenue flows in the sector were excluded from the scope of reporting, Appendix C and the 2015 supplementary report (both published in July 2018) clarify that NEITI included all flows collected by FIRS in the scope of reporting in addition to royalties as the only sector-specific levy, totalling five material revenue streams.
-While an explicit quantitative materiality threshold for selecting revenue streams for reconciliation is not provided, it can be calculated as 0.01% of total revenues collected from extractives companies.
-During consultations, the IA confirmed that the NSWG's materiality decisions were based on full unilateral disclosure of government revenues from solid minerals companies in 2015, noting that it was not considered possible that any significant revenue stream accruing to government could have been omitted from the scope of reconciliation.
+of 18 revenue flows334 were included in the scope of reconciliation.335 While it is unclear from the main report whether the other 31 revenue flows in the sector were excluded from the scope of reporting, Appendix C and the 2015 supplementary report (both published in July 2018) clarify that NEITI included all flows collected by FIRS in the scope of reporting in addition to royalties as the only sector-specific levy, totalling five material revenue streams.336337 While an explicit quantitative materiality threshold for selecting revenue streams for reconciliation is not provided, it can be calculated as 0.01% of total revenues collected from extractives companies.338 During consultations, the IA confirmed that the NSWG's materiality decisions were based on full unilateral disclosure of government revenues from solid minerals companies in 2015, noting that it was not considered possible that any significant revenue stream accruing to government could have been omitted from the scope of reconciliation.

-Based on the materiality decisions detailed in Appendix C and the 2015 supplementary report, it appears that a number of revenue streams listed under Requirement 4.1.b338 were excluded from the scope of reconciliation .339 However, it can be argued that their exclusion can be justified on materiality grounds, as noted above.
+Based on the materiality decisions detailed in Appendix C and the 2015 supplementary report, it appears that a number of revenue streams listed under Requirement 4.1.b339 were excluded from the scope of reconciliation.340 However, it can be argued that their exclusion can be justified on materiality grounds, as noted above.

-Descriptions of material revenue streams: While all revenue streams in the mining sector are listed in the main report340, the material solid minerals revenues included in the scope of reconciliation are not
+Descriptions of material revenue streams: While all revenue streams in the mining sector are listed in the main report341, the material solid minerals revenues included in the scope of reconciliation are not described in the main report.
+However, Appendix C published in July 2018 provides a description of all revenue flows in the solid minerals sector.342